jordany33/CIFAR-10-Image-Classification/README.md

 - Practical applications include object recognition in autonomous vehicles, security and surveillance, and medical imaging analysis.

 ## Contributors
-- Jordan Yee: Implemented kNN and logistic regression classifiers.
+- **Jordan Yee**: Implemented kNN and logistic regression classifiers.
-- Travis Moore: Designed neural network structures for MLP and CNN.
+- **Travis Moore**: Designed neural network structures for MLP and CNN.
-- Shifeng Hong: Implemented random forest classifier and generated graphs.
+- **Shifeng Hong**: Implemented random forest classifier and generated graphs.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.